JihadJackass/Formable-Nations-Reworked-Uncensored-Version/README.md

 # Formable Nations Reworked EUV - Uncensored Version

+# NOT FUNCTIONAL YET, I'M IN PAIN AND CANNOT COMPLETE THIS AT THE MOMENT.

 This version contains controversial formables that were included in 2.6.2 since release, and were requested by Paradox to be removed with the threat of removal of FNR as a whole from Steam Workshop.
 I do not support censorship, nor do I support Nazi Ideology - This is corporate overreach in my opinion.

 I personally use Formable Nations Reworked EUV, so this mod is mostly for me and my friends.